Savana2020/ENC4265/manual.md

 **Internet Connection**
 **Wired Connection**
 A wired connection provides the most stable and fastest internet experience.
- Figure 6: Connecting an Ethernet cable to the PS5

 1. Locate the LAN port on the back of your PS5.
 2. Connect one end of an Ethernet cable (not included) to this port.
 3. Connect the other end to an available port on your router or network switch.